The functional equation of the smoothing transform: Introduction

-\end{Theorem} Note that \eqref{eq:sm-fe} is just \eqref{eq:SumFP} with $T$ replaced by $T^{(\alpha)}:=(T_1^\alpha, T_2^\alpha, \ldots)$.
-It is already known, under mild conditions that are relaxed a little in Theorem \ref{Prop:essential_uniqueness_and_reg_var} here, that the solutions to \eqref{eq:sm-fe} are unique up to a scale factor.
-Therefore, in \eqref{eq:W-mix}, the same family will result whichever solution to \eqref{eq:sm-fe} is selected.
-The form \eqref{eq:W-mix} is a mixture (with mixing variable $W$) of Weibull survival functions.
-This form is not surprising in the light of results for deterministic $T$ described in \cite{AR2008} nor the corresponding results for \eqref{eq:SumFP} going back to Durrett and Liggett \cite{DL1983}.
-In the latter case, $f$ has to be a Laplace transform and \eqref{eq:W-mix} expresses it as a $W$-mixture of positive $\alpha$-stable transforms (necessitating also that $\alpha\leq 1$).
+Note that~\eqref{eq:sm-fe} is just~\eqref{eq:SumFP} with $T$ replaced by $T^{(\alpha)}:=(T_1^\alpha, T_2^\alpha, \ldots)$.
+It is already known, under mild conditions that are relaxed a little\vadjust{\goodbreak} in Theorem~\ref {Thm:essential_uniqueness_and_reg_var} here, that solutions to~\eqref{eq:sm-fe} of the form described in Theorem~\ref{Thm:Min_solutions_first} are unique up to a scale factor.
+Therefore, in~\eqref{eq:W-mix}, the same family will result, whichever solution to~\eqref{eq:sm-fe} is selected.
+Form~\eqref{eq:W-mix} is a mixture (with mixing variable~$W$) of Weibull survival functions.
+This form is not surprising in the light of results for deterministic $T$ described in~\cite{AR2008} and the corresponding results for~\eqref{eq:SumFP} going back to Durrett and Liggett~\cite{DL1983}.
+In the latter case, $f$ has to be a Laplace transform and~\eqref{eq:W-mix} expresses it as a $W$-mixture of positive $\alpha$-stable transforms (necessitating also that $\alpha\leq1$).

 It is natural to deploy iteration to study a functional equation.
-A key aspect of the approach here is to remove the expectation on the right of \eqref{eq:FE1} and then iterate.
+A key aspect of the approach here is to remove the expectation on the right of~\eqref{eq:FE1} and then iterate.
 Suitably formulated, this iteration derives naturally from a branching process based on $T$.
-Solutions to \eqref{eq:FE1} correspond to certain (multiplicative) martingales.
+Solutions to~\eqref{eq:FE1} correspond to certain (multiplicative) martingales.
 Studying these, and their limits, delivers information on the form of the solutions.
-This basic idea goes back at least to Neveu \cite{Nev1988} and is used more recently in \cite{BK1997,BK2005} and \cite{AM2009}.
-This technique is a kind of disintegration of \eqref{eq:FE1}, since it considers the stochastic processes obtained by removing the expectation in it and its iterates.
+This basic idea goes back at least to Neveu \cite{Nev1988} and is used more recently in~\cite{BK1997,BK2005} and \cite{AM2009}.
+This technique is a~kind of disintegration of~\eqref{eq:FE1}, since it considers the stochastic processes obtained by removing the expectation in it and its iterates.
 For fixed $t$, under the iteration of the disintegration, the conditions imply that the arguments of the function $f$ on the right of the equation become small.
-Hence, the properties of the whole function will be implicit in its behaviour for small arguments.
+Hence, the properties of the whole function will be implicit in its behavior for small arguments.

+Further, our approach brings to the forefront a fundamental property of solutions to~\eqref{eq:sm-fe}: \emph{endogeny}.
+Heuristically speaking, a solution $W$ to~\eqref{eq:sm-fe} is endogenous if $W$ can be constructed from the branching process mentioned above without additional randomization.
+In their survey paper, Aldous and Bandyopadhyay posed the open problem of studying the endogeny property in the context of the smoothing transform~\cite{AB2005}, Open Problem 18.
+In Section~\ref{sec:end_FP} (see Theorem~\ref{Thm:endogeny}), we give the solution to this problem under mild conditions.